HimplHeap Entailment

 Abort.

-The tactic xchange can also take as argument equalities.
-The tactic xchange M exploits the left-to-right direction of an equality M, whereas xchange <- M exploits the right-to-left direction .
+The xchange tactic can also take an equality as an argument; xchange M exploits the left-to-right direction of an equality M, whereas xchange <- M exploits the right-to-left direction.

 Lemma xchange_demo_eq : H1 H2 H3 H4 H5,